bbmoz/pretty-web-console/README.md

 * `.warn()`
 * `.error()`

-You can configure `pwc` to output logs for only certain levels.
+You can configure `pwc` to output logs for certain levels.
 By default, the log level is a `0` which also represents `"log"` or `"debug"` which outputs logs from all levels.
 You can set the log level on `pwc` before it is used like this:

 ```javascript
 pwc.level = 0   // 'log', 'debug' => all logs